vibha1019/vibha_mandayam/_posts/2025-03-03-overall_reflection.md

 While I was there, I also checked out some **CSA projects** and came across one that generated **lesson plans** for all CS classes.
 I found it really interesting because it would make teaching much easier, especially with **200 students and three different CS classes** to manage.

-### Looking Ahead:
+### Looking Ahead

+As of right now, I am definitely considering majoring in **Computer Science** or a related field like **Data Science** or **Engineering** in college.
+To prepare for that:

 - I will **definitely be taking CSA next year**.
 - I am applying to **internships related to CS or CS in combination with a physical science**.
+- One example is that I am applying to the **ABLE internship program at UCSD**, which focuses on a different application of CS every week in the 8 week program (data science, AI, Machine Learning, etc).
+In the programming experience section of the application, I can highlight completing a **full-stack project** and understanding CRUD operations thanks to this class
-- CS is vital to all fields, and this class has given me a solid foundation so I think it will help me
+- In general, **CS is vital to all fields**, and this class has given me a solid foundation.
+No matter what I end up doing, I hope to apply these skills in the future.